mohsenim/mohsenim.github.io/index.md

 ---
 layout: default
 ---

+## About me
+I specialize in Machine Learning, Natural Language Processing, and Data Analysis.
+My Ph.D. project was on the structural analysis of text, investigating properties of text organization and their correlations with text quality.
+Currently, I focus on large language models, MLOps, and using automated techniques for analyzing both textual and non-textual data.

+Here, I write about topics that I find interesting.

 # [A Corpus of Canonical and Non-Canonical Texts](./pages/JEFP_corpus.html)
 Canonical fictional texts are considered to have high cultural value and are familiar to educated members of society, and are included in school curricula.
 Writers of canonical texts are ...
 [more](./pages/JEFP_corpus.html).